Stepan Kovnir: Kovnir, the man

 Locations related to Kovnir.
 North is to the right, south to the left.

 Kovnir was bound to Kyiv Pechersk Lavra which had great independence from the civil and political control of either Pechersk or Kyiv.
 There is a story that, having learned that the mayor of Pechersk was selling favors and influence, he executed his own form of swift and decisive justice right where the activity was occurring.
 The mayor later complained, "Kovnir threw off his wolfskin coat, grabbed me by the hair, and bending me almost to the ground, punched me mercilessly in the face.
 If everyone had not dispersed, he would have beaten me even more."

-With his wife Yevdokia Ivanovna, Kovnir was the parent of two sons, Vasyl and Matvyi.
-His children's surname was Kryshtalevsky (Кришталевські) indicating that this was his own surname at birth and it had been changed to Kovnir when he became a serf.
+Kovnir had two sons, Vasyl and Matvyi, with his wife Yevdokia Ivanovna.
+His children's surname was Kryshtalevsky (Кришталевські), indicating that this was his own surname at birth and it had been changed to Kovnir when he became a serf.
 The family lived in the Pechersk parish of the Church of the Saviour at Berestove, immediately north of the Lavra and part of its world heritage site.
 He was a founding patron of that church and his portrait would have been on the wall there, perhaps in fresco.
 As a patron he engaged in community activities to benefit his parishioners, most of whom were military.
-The relationships and network he built there are reflected in the fact that his son Vasyl would become a warrant officer in the Kyiv Reiter Command, an exclusive military unit with high social prestige.
+The relationships and network he built there are reflected in the fact that his son Vasyl became a warrant officer in the Kyiv Reiter Command, an exclusive military unit with high social prestige.
 Literacy was a requirement for membership, indicating that Kovnir had been able to educate his children.
 The way Vasyl was mentioned in the reiters' muster roll of 1772 indicates that he wasn't from a military, noble, clerical, peasant or laborer family.
 He was referred to as "Malorusian," the Russian term for Ukrainians, but his social class is not mentioned.
 Vasyl married Tatyana Efremivna, with whom he had a daughter named Iryna Vasylivna Kryshtalevska.
-She would go on to marry Serhii Frolovych Zhukov, a lieutenant of the 2nd Battalion.
+She went on to marry Serhii Frolovych Zhukov, a lieutenant of the 2nd Battalion.
 The Zhukovs were a family with a dedades-long tradition of reiter service.
 Kovnir's other son, Matvyi, married Kateryna Timofievna.

 Kovnir had more interests than just building.
 Lavra architect Z. Valkevich was the landlord of a market in Podil, the commercial hub of the area, and Kovnir rented shops number 56 and 68 from him in the 1760s.
 He had a third shop in Bellman's Row in addition to a butcher shop.
 At some point Kovnir also organized a school for masons.
 At his death in 1786 he owned other property as well.
 When Vasyl's widow died in 1792, her will left their daughter Iryna the "Kovnir's courtyard with all the choirs, lying in the Kyiv-Pechersk fortress, not far from the market."